The term paper should have been handed in in the semester before last...

 Have you had a severe mental health crisis or a stay in hospital?
 Or are you suffering from a mental illness?

 Many affected students find that they are often only able to cope with the demands of their studies and everyday life to a limited extent.
 This group helps them to organize their studies with the help of learning techniques and realistic time and work planning.
-Step by step, new ways are tried out to structure everyday life more appropriately.
+Step by step, new ways of structuring everyday life more appropriately are tried out.

-The group acts as a social support, making it easier to gradually take the strain and strengthen student self-confidence, even with existing (performance) restrictions.
+As a social support group, it makes it easier to gradually take the strain and strengthen student self-confidence, even with existing (performance) restrictions.

-In addition to sharing experiences about current problems in everyday university life, you can deal with your illness and the associated uncertainties, e.g. regarding your own expectations.
+In addition to exchanging experiences about current problems in everyday university life, you can deal with your illness and the associated uncertainties, e.g. regarding your own expectations, and try out new solutions.

 The group offer is intended as a supplement to psychotherapeutic treatment.

 The offer takes place on the campus of the University of Bremen.
-If you are interested in participating in this group, a preliminary discussion can be arranged via our secretariat.
+If you are interested in participating in a group, a preliminary discussion can be arranged via our secretariat.

 Group leader: Cordula Schrör

 Do you have problems organizing your everyday life?
 Do you find it difficult to structure yourself?
-Do you suffer from forgetfulness, a lack or excess of activity?
+Do you suffer from forgetfulness, lack of activity or excess activity?

-This weekly group will help you to better structure your studies and your everyday life.
+This weekly group helps you to better structure your studies and your everyday life.
 You can also discuss your individual and AD(H)S-typical problems with other sufferers and develop a new way of dealing with them.

-The offer takes place on the campus of the University of Bremen.
-If you are interested in participating in this group, a preliminary discussion can be arranged via our secretariat.
+The program takes place on the campus of the University of Bremen.
+If you are interested in participating in a group, a preliminary discussion can be arranged via our secretariat.

 Group leader: Simone Buchholz

-The symptoms of exam anxiety in students are varied: they manifest themselves in the postponement of exam dates as well as in the form of physical discomfort and restlessness through to panic attacks and blackouts.
-Anxiety impairs cognitive performance and often hinders the completion of studies.
+The symptoms of exam anxiety in students are varied: they manifest themselves in the postponement of exam dates as well as in the form of physical complaints and restlessness through to panic attacks and blackouts.
+Anxiety impairs cognitive performance and often prevents students from completing their studies.

-Anxiety can also have a performance-enhancing effect, however, if we learn to deal with it productively: People often overestimate the "threat" posed by exams and examiners, and underestimate their own ability to exert influence.
-If you try to take fear as a challenge, you have already taken the first step!
+However, anxiety can also have a performance-enhancing effect if we learn to deal with it productively: People often overestimate the "threat" posed by exams and examiners, and underestimate their own ability to exert influence.
+If you try to take the fear as a challenge, you have already taken the first step on the way out of exam anxiety!

-You know these situations: You want to present a group paper and are so excited that your hands and voice are shaking?
-Do you blush during a speech and can't think of anything to say?
-You avoid accepting a presentation and are annoyed with yourself afterwards?
+Do you know these situations?
+You want to present a group paper and are so excited that your hands and voice are shaking?
+You blush during a speech and can't think of anything to say?
+Do you avoid accepting a presentation and get annoyed with yourself afterwards?

 The phenomenon of speech anxiety is widespread at universities and colleges.
-Many students find it difficult to give presentations, take part in discussions or present their knowledge in examinations.
+Many students find it difficult to give presentations, take part in discussions or present their knowledge in exams.

-Seminar methods include theoretical input, individual and group work, work on the three presence zones of the body, presentation exercises, physical and relaxation exercises, feedback.
+Seminar methods include theoretical input, individual and group work, work on the three presence zones of the body, presentation exercises, physical and relaxation exercises and feedback.

 The workshop is usually held once a semester and takes place on the campus of the University of Bremen.
 If you are interested in participating in this group, a preliminary discussion can be arranged via our secretariat.